fiahfy/youtube-player-enhancer/README.md

 ## Features

-- Add seek buttons on the bottom control.
+- Add seek buttons to the bottom controls.
-- Always show elapsed time.
-- Add reload button on the chat menu.
+- Add a reload button to the chat menu.
-- Donot scroll on click timestamp.
+- Do not scroll when clicking a timestamp.

 ## Screenshots